pmeaney/payloadcms-052225blue/README.md

 ## Deployment Options:

 ### Remote Docker Deployment
-The CICD files automatically handle remote Docker deployment once you configure the A. Repo, B. Repo Secrets, and C. the various templated placeholder names, as detailed in the [`Deployment Configuration Guide`](./payloadcms-052225blue/docs-and-extras/GUIDE--Deployment-Configuration.md).
+The CICD files automatically handle remote Docker deployment once you configure the A. Repo, B. Repo Secrets, and C. the various templated placeholder names, as detailed in the [`Deployment Ce`](./docs-and-extras/GUIDE--Deployment-Configuration.md).

 You'll want to clone the project, follow my terraform deployment guide, then follow the Deployment Configuration Guide.